Rangers vs. Cardinals Player Props Betting Odds

-Player prop bet options for Marcus Semien, Paul Goldschmidt and others are available when the Texas Rangers host the St. Louis Cardinals at Globe Life Field on Monday (at 8:05 PM ET).
+Bookmakers have set player props for Marcus Semien, Paul Goldschmidt and others when the Texas Rangers host the St. Louis Cardinals at Globe Life Field on Tuesday at 8:05 PM ET.

 Bet on this matchup or its props with DraftKings!